Alumni/ae Connection and Events

 Potluck and Politics

 A BLSA member hosts chapter members at their home for an evening of fellowship and debate while breaking bread together as a BLSA family.
-Last year’s theme was “Black Politics and Movement Lawyering” and members contributed not only their thoughts and ideas on the topic, but a variety of delicious foods from throughout the diaspora including traditional Haitian, Creole and Southern foods.
+A past theme was “Black Politics and Movement Lawyering” and members contributed not only their thoughts and ideas on the topic, but a variety of delicious foods from throughout the diaspora including traditional Haitian, Creole and Southern foods.

 3L Event - Commencement Celebration

-This ceremony is held in late April or early May for the Kemet Chapter's graduating third year students and has become a BLSA staple.
+This ceremony is held in April for the Kemet Chapter’s graduating third year students and has become a BLSA staple.
 Each graduating student is lovingly roasted by their classmates and presented with Kente Cloth stoles to be worn during NUSL's Commencement Ceremony.